Dogs Eating Dogs

-Dogs Eating Dogs is an EP by American rock band Blink-182, released on December 18, 2012 independently.
-Self-produced by the group and Chris Holmes, it was the sole recording that the band self-released after their departure from Interscope/DGC in October 2012, as well as their last studio recording with Tom DeLonge until 2022.
+Dogs Eating Dogs is an EP by American rock band blink-182, released on December 18, 2012 independently.
+Self-produced by the group, it was the sole recording that the band self-released after their departure from Interscope/DGC in October 2012, as well as their last studio recording with Tom DeLonge until 2022.

 To celebrate the 182nd day of 2020 (June 30), the EP was pressed on vinyl as a limited edition.

 Recording and production

 After Neighborhoods, the band felt the recording methods used were inadequate.
 Tom DeLonge, who originally advocated the method of using separate studios/e-mails to dictate the majority of the recording, admitted that it led to a loss of unity.
 Travis Barker noted that, "there's some songs on there that I love, but for the most part it was disconnected.
 It was like, 'You do this part in your studio, and then you're gonna play on it and send it back to me.'
 When we're not in the studio together, you don't have the opportunity to gel off each other."
 In addition, Barker was still recovering from his plane crash in 2008; he stated he was a "bloody mess" at the time.
 During the band's 20th Anniversary Tour in Europe, Barker was the first to approach DeLonge and Hoppus with the idea of immediately returning to the studio in the fall.
 "It was like three days after Halloween and Tom was like, 'Dude, we should do that!'"
 They entered the studio on November 5.
 They found a flexibility to do things their own way without label intervention and it inspired creativity and agility.
 Mark Hoppus described: "It was great, ideas falling everywhere.
 Lots of long hours spent on five new songs. [...]
 The band is in a great place creatively.
 Having everyone in the same room at the same time makes all the difference for us."